UniversalDependencies/docs/_hy/specific-syntax.md

 * the second argument (direct object) is in the Nominative or Dative case;

-* all other arguments are coded in other cases or in the prepositional phrase depending their semantics.
+* all other arguments are coded in other cases or in prepositional phrase depending their semantics.

-However, there is constructions which have non canonical case patterns.
+However, there are constructions which have non canonical case patterns.

 ### Ablative subject